 Students will benefit from this program by participating in academic activities outside of the traditional classroom space, professional development activities, and domestic travel learning experiences funded by the Woltemade Center.

-Students who are named Accounting Fellows will be expected to major or minor in accounting, engage in professional development activities, engage in accounting research under the guidance of Economics Department faculty, and present their findings to the Economics Department and campus community.
+Students who are named Accounting Fellows will be expected to major or minor in accounting, engage in professional development activities, engage in accounting research under the guidance of Economics and Business Department faculty, and present their findings to the Economics and Business Department and campus community.

 REQUIREMENTS FOR ACCOUNTING FELLOWS